-Once selected Ranger candidates attend three separate phases of Ranger School: Fort Benning Phase, Mountain Phase, and Florida Phase.
+Once selected, candidates attend three phases of Ranger School: the Benning Phase, the Mountain Phase and the Florida Phase.

 The Benning Phase

-The Benning Phase is executed in two parts and lasts for a total of 20 days.
+The Benning Phase is executed in two parts and lasts 20 days.
 As with most Special Operations units, the first phase is very physical.

-To be competitive in any of these physical tests, the future Ranger students must not strive for the minimum standards listed above, but must maximize their personal physical effort and strive for the following recommended scores:
+To be competitive in any of these physical tests, Ranger students must not strive for the minimum standards listed above and instead maximizing their personal physical effort and strive for the following recommended scores:

 |Ranger PFT||Recommended Scores|